From Souillac to Trémolat, the Dordogne Valley flows through the region of Périgord Noir.

 Beynac Castle

-Visits to Beynac Castle have been organised in such a way that visitors discover it the same way a knight would have, upon first arriving at the fortress: the dark guardroom, the 14th-century kitchen, the great Hall of State, and the Hall of State.
+Visits to Beynac Castle have been organized so that visitors discover it the same way a knight would have upon first arriving at the fortress: the dark guardroom, the 14th-century kitchen, the great Hall of State, and the Hall of State.

 Before leaving the Castle plateau, be sure to visit the Romanesque Chapel with its roof of lauzes, which was given to the municipality of Beynac-et Cazenac.